ssokolowskisebastian/py-create-file-from-terminal/README.md

 Create an app `create_file.py` that takes directory path, file name, file content from the terminal and creates file.
 There should be flags `-d` or `-f`:

-- If only `-d` flag passed, means all items after this flag are parts of the path.
+- If only `-d` flag passed, it means all items after this flag are treated as separate parts of the path (i.e., individual directory names).

-`python create_file.py -d dir1 dir2` - creates directory `dir1/dir2` inside
+When using `-d`, each directory name must be passed as a separate argument, e.g., `python create_file.py -d dir1 dir2` - creates directory `dir1/dir2` inside current directory.
-current directory.

 - If only `-f` flag passed, means first item is the file name.

 `python create_file.py -f file.txt`